 A participle is a verb with an added flavour of time: i.e. a verb with '-ing' (present) or '-ed' (past).

 For example: Solving mysteries is Holmes’ favourite pastime by far.
 Or: When the case was solved, Holmes smoked his pipe and played the violin.

 When participles are added to nouns, they should be hyphenated.
 I.e. Holmes jumped into a horse-drawn hackney and bellowed ‘follow that cab’.

 Quick-thinking and ill-tempered, Professor Moriarty was a dangerous man.

 A compound verb is combining two nouns to make a ‘doing’ word.
 For example Moriarty well knew how to set a booby trap.
 In fact, he loved to booby-trap.
 Booby-trapping was his thing.

 Please note, OED defines ‘booby’ as a ‘stupid person’ and a ‘lout, oaf, blockhead’.

-But don't hyphenate phrasal verbs, that is, where you’ve combined a verb and adverb or proposition (words to describe the verb).
-For example: Raffles the Gentleman Thief whipped his jemmy out of his manbag and preceded to break in to the flat above the jewellers.
+But don't hyphenate phrasal verbs, that is, where you’ve combined a verb and adverb or preposition (words to describe the verb).
+For example: Raffles the Gentleman Thief whipped his jemmy out of his manbag and preceded to break into the flat above the jewellers.